run2bizdocs/documentation/en-us/docs/faq.md

 !!!
 Question "How to replace each image of the 4biz Enterprise ITSM logos?"

-    Whenever there is a need to properly customize the CTSmart Enterprise ITSM logos, the following procedure must be performed:
+    Whenever there is a need to properly customize the 4biz logos, the following procedure must be performed:

     1- Access path: System > Settings > Environment settings; Three frames will appear for image upload: